WalkerMao/walkermao.github.io/_posts/2021-11-28-object-detection-selective-search.md

 #### 3.2.3 Complementary Starting Regions

 Different starting regions are (already) obtained by varying the colour spaces, each which has different invariance properties.
-Additionally, we vary the threshold parameter $$k$$ in [Felzenszwalb and Huttenlocher (2004)](https://link.springer.com/article/10.1023/B:VISI.0000022288.19776.77).
+Additionally, we vary the threshold parameter $$k$$ in "[Felzenszwalb and Huttenlocher (2004)](https://link.springer.com/article/10.1023/B:VISI.0000022288.19776.77)".

 ### 3.3 Combining Locations